What are the hottest e-commerce trends of 2021?

-Regarding eCommerce trends more specifically, it’s worth noting that the number of PayPal users has nearly tripled from 100 million accounts in 2011 to more than 286 million accounts in 2020.
+Regarding e-commerce trends more specifically, it’s worth noting that the number of PayPal users has nearly tripled from 100 million accounts in 2011 to more than 286 million accounts in 2021.
 That indicates a rise in the demand for online payment solutions, which aligns quite nicely with a 300% increase in online retail sales that the industry has seen over the past 20 years.
-And, with almost 70% of Millennials saying that they prefer to do their shopping online than in-store, it appears that eCommerce trends in 2020 are likely to continue for the foreseeable future.
+And, with almost 90% of Gen Z consumers saying that they prefer to do their shopping online than in-store, it appears that e-commerce trends in 2021 are likely to continue for the foreseeable future.

-With almost 70% of #Millennials saying that they prefer to do their shopping online than in-store, it appears that #eCommerce trends in 2020 are likely to continue for the foreseeable future.
+With almost 90% of #GenZ consumers saying that they prefer to do their shopping online than in-store, it appears that #eCommerce trends in 2021 are likely to continue for the foreseeable future.
 Click To Tweet

 It’s not only customers who are using fintech – small business owners are also using fintech to obtain financing with less stress and better approval odds.
 Become is one of the fastest-growing companies using technology to help business owners get funded, but that’s not all that they do.